apache/activemq-website/src/components/classic/documentation/maven2-activemq-broker-plugin.md

 ```
 mvn org.apache.activemq.tooling:maven-activemq-plugin:5.1:run
 ```
 This will download the 5.7.0 version of the plugin, and spin up a broker using a simple configuration url of the form `broker:(tcp://localhost:61616)?useJmx=false&persistent=false`.
-The necessary ActiveMQ Classic jars will automatically be downloaded by Maven.
+The necessary ActiveMQ jars will automatically be downloaded by Maven.

 To configure log4j, provide the `-Dlog4j.configuration=[file:///](file:///)<full path to log4j.properties>` system property on the mvn command line.